SSworup77/Blog-website/README.md

-# How to Create a Blog PHP & MySQL database

-## PHP Blogging Website
+## Blogging Website using PHP

-version: 1.0.0
+A simple blog website where you can do whatever you can do in a blogging website

 ## TECHNOLOGIES